charleennewland/blog/kaizen_workshop_2.md

 - **Draw the map:** Use a whiteboard, flip chart paper, or VSM software to create a visual representation of the current state of the value stream;
 - **Identify process steps** Map out the sequence of activities involved in delivering the product or service, including material and information flows;
-- **Capture metrics:** Document key performance indicators (KPIs) such as lead time, cycle time, and process efficiency for each process step;
+- **Capture metrics:** Collect Data: Gather data on the time it takes to complete each step in the process.
+This can be done through observation, time tracking software, or employee input.
+Document key performance indicators (KPIs) such as lead time, cycle time, and process efficiency for each process step;
 - **Highlight waste:** Identify and mark areas of waste, including overproduction, waiting time, excess inventory, and unnecessary processing;
 - **Identify bottlenecks:** Determine points in the value stream where work accumulates or slows down, leading to inefficiencies;
 - **Evaluate flow:** Assess the smoothness and continuity of material and information flow throughout the value stream.